 Dr. Joseph A. Main is a research structural engineer in the Structures Group of the Materials and Structural Systems Division (MSSD) of the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST).
-Dr. Main joined the Structures Group of the Materials and Construction Research Division in January 2005 as a National Research Council Postdoctoral Research Associate.
-Dr. Main's primary research interests relate to the computational assessment of structural performance under extreme loads, including modeling the response of structural systems beyond local failure to global collapse.
-Within this broad area, he has investigated structural response to wind loading, air-blast loading, and fire-induced heating.
+He completed his Ph.D. in Civil Engineering at Johns Hopkins University in 2002 and joined the Structures Group in January 2005 as a National Research Council Postdoctoral Research Associate.
+Dr. Main's research interests relate to the evaluation of structural performance under extreme loads, including wind, fire, and local damage scenarios.
+He is currently the Program Manager for the NIST Hurricane Maria Program and the Associate Program Manager for the Structural Performance under Multi-Hazards Program.